almarvima/yumme/README.md

 We welcome contributions!
 If you'd like to contribute, please follow these steps:

 - Fork the repository.
-- Create a new branch: git checkout -b your-branch-name.
+- Create a new branch: git swithc -c your-branch-name.
 - Make your changes and commit them: git commit -am 'Add some feature'
 - Push to the original branch: git push origin your-repo-name/your-branch-name
 - Create the pull request.

-Alternatively, see the GitHub documentation on **creating a pull request**.
+Alternatively, see the GitHub documentation on [creating a pull request](https://docs.github.com/es/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ![Project Image](https://i.ibb.co/gFBxLN3/log.png)